code-hamster-rohit/GMAIL_ATTACHMENT_SCRAPPER/readme.md

 - **Frontend integration:**
   - CORS is enabled for all origins by default.
 Adjust in `main.py` as needed.

+The current version of the service doesn't support multiusers.
+It is highly appreciated if someone is interested in help making it more generalize.
+For a user attempting such changes, they should make changes in `models/model.py` and `routes/scrapper_route.py`, as required.

 ---

 ## File Structure